bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 3.2.3**
+- Fixed a bug where the role of a dead client was visible to the Pursuer
+- Fixed a bug where the Morphling changed their color when killing players
+- Fixed a bug where voting the Lover partner of a Lover Witch did not safe the spellbound players
+- Fixed a bug where the Vampire would teleport to the bitten player in some cases
+- When the Lawyer dies, the client doesn't have the client mark (§) anymore, making the client aware of the fact that the Lawyer can't steal the win anymore (only relevant if the "Client Knows" option is on)

+**Version 3.2.2**
+- Add new option "Play On A Random Map" created by [Alex2911](https://github.com/Alex2911)
+- Add Witch option "Voting The Witch Saves All The Targets"
+- Add Lawyer option "Lawyer Knows Target Role"
+- We changed the win conditions of the [Lawyer](#lawyer), to make it more viable
+- Bug fix: The Medium now shows the roles of players in the right format
+- The name and the role of all winners is now being displayed on the end screen
+- We changed the way settings are being shared among the players (which caused some people to be unable to join the lobby).
+This might resolve the problem or make it even worse... we'll see.

 **Version 3.2.1**
 - Hotfix for 3.2.0
+- Bug fix: The Warlock is again able to kill with the curse abilty

 **Version 3.2.0**
 - **New Role:** [Witch](#巫師) created by [Alex2911](https://github.com/Alex2911)